Hydraulic modular trailer: History

-In 1957 the first every hydraulic modular trailers were made by Willy Scheuerle a Germany-based trailer specialist which were four axles 32 wheeled modules for Robert Wynn and Sons Ltd, a Shaftesbury-based Guinness Book of Record-winning heavy haulage company.
-Wynns were also the first to use pneumatic tires for loads weighing more than 100 tons and also to use hydraulic suspension trailers which were manufactured by Cranes Trailers limited from Dereham.
+In 1953 H.P.
+Wynn of Robert Wynn and Sons Ltd a Shaftesbury-based Guinness World Records-winning heavy haulage company collaborated with Cranes Trailers Limited from Dereham to build a lowered, stronger and hydraulically suspended trailer to move large oversize loads.
+Cranes Trailers Limited came up with a prototype trailer which was named "Trailer 333" but they were not confident about its operation and the loading platform was higher than the expectation.

-In 1962 Cranes Trailers limited developed two four-axle 32-wheel modules for Pickfords, a London based heavy haulage company, with combined payload capacity of 160 tons on a total of eight axles and 64 wheels the modules incorporated hydraulic suspensions and each axle interlinked with mechanical steering system at an operational height varied from 2.9 to 3.11 ft.
-The modules had drawbar coupling which could be coupled at either of both ends or even both for push-pull combination.
+Later Wynn headed to Willy Scheuerle, a German trailer specialist, to manufacturer a similar trailer with a lower platform height and fully operational hydraulic axles.
+By 1956 Scheuerle completed the manufacturing of the first hydraulic modular trailer and testing was done at Pfedelbach plant.
+Next year four-axle, 32-wheeled modules were delivered to Robert Wynn and Sons Ltd.

-In 1963 Goldhofer developed modular trailers in Europe for heavy haulers.
-In the same year, Cometto developed a 300-ton capacity module in 14-axle, seven-row configuration.
-Scheuerle also demonstrated its modules at events in 1967 and later King Truck Equipment Ltd signed an agreement with Scheuerle which gave them exclusive manufacturing rights to produce their trailers in the UK.
+In 1962, Cranes Trailers Limited developed two four-axle, 32-wheeled modules for Pickfords, a London-based heavy haulage company.
+With a combined payload capacity of 160 tons on a total of eight axles and 64 wheels, the modules incorporated hydraulic suspensions, and each axle was interlinked with a mechanical steering system at an operational height that varied from 2.9 to 3.11 ft.
+The modules had drawbar coupling, which could be coupled at either or both ends (coupling at both ends allowed for a push-pull combination).

-In 1971, King Truck Equipment Ltd demonstrated two units that were custom-built for Pickfords.
-A single unit was able to carry 150 tons on six axle rows and 48 wheels in total.
-Who would use them mostly with their Scammell ballast tractors via a drawbar coupling.
-These trailers had independent suspension and steering abilities via the Petter twin-cylinder diesel engine used as a PPU.
+In 1963, Goldhofer developed modular trailers in Europe for heavy haulers.
+In the same year, Cometto developed a 300-ton capacity module in a 14-axle, seven-row configuration.
+Scheuerle also demonstrated its modules at events in 1967, and later King Truck Equipment Ltd. signed an agreement with Scheuerle that gave them exclusive manufacturing rights to produce their trailers in the UK.